coffeexcode/capstone/pull_request_template.md

 **What this Pull Request is for:**

-* Add page for managing applications/registrations and related data
-* Add feature in this page for exporting this data to a csv file
-* Create UI elements necessary for updating an applications status

 **Does this PR relate to requirements in our SRS?
 If so link the relevant Product Use Case.**
 <!--